 Okay.

-I'll put that on the gear shaft.
+I'll put that on the gear shift.

-Okay, we'll put them there, yeah.
+Okay, we'll put him there.

 I bet they're not breaking this down on Fox and friends.